derogab/unixmib.org/README.md

 * `npm run build`

 ### Accessibility

 The skin must be responsive.

+*Don't* use blue color for text unless it's a link.

 The template follows the HTML/CSS Style Guide made by Google: https://google.github.io/styleguide/htmlcssguide.html (only rules related to accessibility for now):
 * HTML5/JS standards must be followed (you should use https://validator.w3.org and https://jigsaw.w3.org/css-validator/);